Employee Dismissed for Asking for Clarification of Possible Disciplinary Sanction

 The Facts of the Case

-Around December 2018 a key client ordered a glass screen to be moved, the employee had been told not to do this by the owner as it could break and would be difficult and costly to replace.
+An incident occurred whereby a key client ordered a glass screen to be moved, the employee had been told not to do this by the owner as it could break and would be difficult and costly to replace.
 Under pressure from the site manager and unable to contact the owner, the employee moved the screen and it broke.
 The owner was aware of this shortly afterwards.

-In January there were other errors on the same job including mis-ordering stock and the employer was being chased by their key client to complete the job.
+Subsequently there were other errors on the same job including mis-ordering stock and the employer was being chased by their key client to complete the job.
 This led to a heated telephone conversation between the employee and the owner in which the owner told the employee to get out of his business before he destroyed it.
 The owner said he wanted the employee out of his business for two weeks and he wasn’t going to get paid.
 The employee asked him to put what was happening in writing.
 The owner told the employee he had made the biggest mistake of his life and had just lost his best friend, that he should lock up the shop and leave.
 The employee subsequently received a text from a client saying that she had been told by someone at the shop that he had been sacked.

 The owner later issued a suspension letter to the employee setting out what he termed areas of concern and also acts of gross misconduct.
 The owner held an investigation meeting with the employee and he was subsequently invited to attend a disciplinary meeting to address gross misconduct allegations.
-These included in December ignoring an instruction not to move the double glazed unit, numerous instances of poor quality of work and errors.
-Following the disciplinary hearing, on 15th March the employee was dismissed for gross misconduct by the HR consultant who had chaired the meeting.
+These included ignoring an instruction not to move the double glazed unit, numerous instances of poor quality of work and errors.
+Following the disciplinary hearing, the employee was dismissed for gross misconduct by the HR consultant who had chaired the meeting.
 The employee did not appeal but complained to the employment tribunal that he had been unfairly dismissed.

 The employment tribunal agreed with the employee finding that: